Vascular HealthWorthington, OH

 Types of Vascular Disease

 The vascular system is a system of blood vessels, including arteries, veins, and capillaries.
-Coronary arteries carry oxygen-rich blood from the heart to the tissues and organs.
-In contrast, veins carry blood and waste products back to the heart.
+Arteries carry oxygen-rich blood from the heart to the tissues and organs.
+In contrast, veins carry blood and carbon dioxide back to the heart to be pumped to the lungs and get re-oxygenated.
 Capillaries, on the other hand, are tiny blood vessels linking the small arteries to the small veins.
 Vascular diseases are conditions that involve any of these aspects of the vascular system.

 There are several different types of vascular disease, existing on a spectrum of severity.
 However, all have the potential to turn deadly — meaning they should all be taken seriously.
 Some of the most common types of vascular disease include aneurysms, atherosclerosis, blood clots, coronary artery disease/carotid artery disease, Raynaud's disease, stroke, varicose veins, and vasculitis.